Foto: FSEID - stock.adobe.com

 Finding your place in a new city can be challenging, but HAVENS LIVING Frankfurt aims to make the process easier.

 In most cases, rent contracts are a pre-printed version of the document recommended by the Tenants Society of the State of Hessen (Mieterbund Hessen).
-Note that most rental contracts stipulate that the tenant renovates the apartment – returning it to its originalstate – when the lease expires and prior to departure.
-Make sure the contract specifies this, i.e. what needs to be redecorated or repaired.
+Just a heads-up: most rental contracts say that the tenant has to renovate the apartment and get it back to its original state when the lease expires and before they leave.
+It’s important to make sure the contract specifies what needs to be redecorated or repaired.

 Deutscher Mieterbund Landesverband Hessen e.V.